Darkness4/blog/pages/blog/2023-09-22-learn-programming-language/page.md

   }
   ```

 And, that's it.
 Some may say that Go is too simple.
-I do believe that **explicitness** and **simplicity** are the most important criterias to select the first programming language to learn all of the programming concepts.
+I do believe that **explicitness** and **simplicity** are the most important criteria to select the first programming language to learn all the programming concepts.

 Overall, Go is the language I recommend.